ReqApp/Req/README.md

 </p>

 ## The link doesn't work, did it crash?
 Depending on when you're trying to access Req in the future it may or may not be up.
 Currently it's being hosted on AWS with free credits that we have but these are inevitably going to run out.
-If you're reading this and it's down why not watch the [video tour](https://www.youtube.com/).
+If you're reading this and it's down why not watch the ~~video tour~~